-I searched YouTube for “Rhythm of Life Uncle Sam”; after a brief drum intro that was missing from the original post, there was my song.
+I searched YouTube for “Rhythm of Life Uncle Sam,” which returned one result; after a brief drum intro that was missing from the original post, there was my song.
 It wasn’t “turncoat Sam” after all… it was “Oh well, oh welcome to Uncle Sam”, with “to” and “Uncle” sung so close together as to sound like one word.

 To be fair, intuition played a part in arriving at the solution, as did good luck; if my song had appeared on the 50th page of “Sam” results instead of the first, would I have found it?
 (Not to mention other factors in my favor: that the song had lyrics at all, was sung in my native language, was from an era and genre of which I have a decent if not comprehensive knowledge, etc.) Still, this method has helped me solve half a dozen other mystery songs that had been plaguing people for 25+ years, where collective “Well, it kind of sounds like [artist name here]” guesswork failed.

-Here’s one more example off the top of my head, using the same steps—identifying the audio clues, lyrical clues, and parameters for the search.
+Here are a couple more mystery songs I solved for people online, using the same steps—identifying the audio clues, lyrical clues, and parameters for the search.

 Audio clues: a song taped off an American alt radio station in 1988.
 The artist sounded American, slightly roots-rockish but with sonic polish, and a bit Paisley Underground.